-frames are larger, and have more packets.
+FaceTime's redundancy ratio in Figure 4(c) lies in between Google+ and Skype.
+We now closely examine its loss recovery strategy.
+In Table III, we compare RTP header traces of FaceTime without and with packet losses.
+Without packet loss, RTP packet sequence number increases at pace 1.
+All packets carrying the same timestamp are from a same video frame, the last packet carries Mark 1.
+Due to video encoding structure, some frames are larger, and have more packets.
 But all RTP packets contain more than 750 bytes.
 For the trace with packet loss, immediately following the last packet of a frame, we spot some packets, (marked in shade), carrying the same sequence number and timestamp as the last packet of the frame.
 The payload of those packets are all different from each other, suggesting that they are not duplicate packets.
 They have identical length, which is larger than the length of all the previous packets in the frame.
 Finally, with packet loss, all frames are broken into multiple packets, some with short length, e.g., 285.
-Figure 6 plots the packet length distributions with and without packet losses.
-It is obvious that FaceTime generates much more shorter packets after we inject packet losses.
+In all our experiments, FaceTime generates much more shorter packets after we inject packet losses.